LewisTowart/tech258_cloud/app-deployment/database_deploy_guide.md

 Now we need to upgrade the list of pacakges installing the newly downloaded updates.

-Its important to follow the below code when automating so that the script can skip the user input step.
+Its important to follow the below code when automating so that the script can skip the user input step using DEBIAN_FRONTEND=noninteractive.

 ```
 echo upgrade packages...